mateoclarke/odd/index.md

 project_tiles_button_path: 'http://projects.austintexas.io/'

 people_headline: By the People, for the People
-people_lede_markdown: 'Meet our team of design and technology specialists committed to improving services for Austin’s residents'
+people_lede_markdown: 'Meet our team of design and technology specialists committed to improving services for our residents'
 people_button_text: Meet the team
 people_button_path: /about/